MartinCote1978/Getting_and_Cleaning_Data_Course_Project/README.md

 ### 3. Perform preferred analysis
 In order to perform the analysis on a subset of columns:
 3.1.
 Identify the columns to be included via their name (or what their names contain - in this case, only the 'median' or 'standard deviation' measurements).
+Note: the strings "mean()" and "std()" (including the parenthesis) were used to identify columns referring to either mean or standard deviation.

 3.2.
-Obtain indexes for those columns and those other desired columns (i.e. SubjectID and Activity Labels).
+Obtain indexes for those columns and those other desired columns (i.e. Subject Identifier and Activity Labels).

 3.3.
 Perform analysis by:
     3.3.1. grouping by subject and activity label.